iwonderanddev/jobladder/README.md

 * Goals:
   * Requires minimal direction/oversight
   * Has deep technical expertise
+  * Can tackle backend or frontend features even if it's not his/her first area of expertise
   * Takes initiative to identify and solve important problems
   * Regularly delivers software on-time
   * Self-sufficient in at least one large area of the codebase
-  * Code review
   * Makes others better through code reviews, documentation, technical guidance, and mentoring
   * The best practice, process and documentation watchdog
-  * Develop domains skills
+  * Develop domains/business skills

 ### Level 3: Lead developer
 * Experience: ~10+ years*